Running an agency is difficult. Running a successful one, even more difficult.

 We quickly built them a large subscriber list, and we started sending broadcasts out.
 We were sending them very frequently, maybe two or three times a week.

 Then we noticed that the Open rates Click-Through rates were really steadily declining and we couldn’t figure out why.

 And so we realized that we weren’t speaking to our audience in the correct way.

-What we've done since then is that we completely segmented the current audience and then anybody who comes in asking questions like “Hey, what type of gadgets are you interested in”, “Is kitchen gadgets?”, “Is it travel gadgets?”
+What we’ve done since then is that we completely segmented the current audience and then anybody who joins by asking questions like “Hey, what type of gadgets are you interested in?”, “Is kitchen gadgets?”, “Is it travel gadgets?”

-We went and ask them a bunch of different questions about exactly which categories they're interested in, and now we send out a blast every Friday and that is specifically tailored to only tell them about the coolest gadgets that came out this week; products in the categories that they specified that they are interested in.
+We went and ask them a bunch of different questions about exactly which categories they’re interested in.
+Now we send out a blast every Friday and that is specifically tailored to only tell them about the coolest gadgets in the categories that they specified that theywant to know about.

 That kept the Open the Click-Through Rates extremely consistent.

 Giveaways are extremely powerful if you keep it consistent with your product offering.

 They are extremely powerful and you can do some really interesting things woth them, like running a Facebook ad about the giveaway and asking people to enter to win.

 You can definitely have them to do something extra in order to register; e.g. follow you on Instagram, give you their email address etc. Then you can ask them one or two qualifying questions, like which product they’re interested in.
 That way, you’ll be able to segment them.